-The team at Cahill Heating, Air Conditioning, and Electric hopes everyone will enjoy a safe, happy summer.
-Unfortunately, in the United States, air conditioning units and fans sometimes contribute to house fires during the hottest months of the year.
+We hope that you enjoy a safe, happy summer this year.
+To keep safe, you may not think of your air conditioner.
+In the US, air conditioners and fans can cause house fires during the summer.
 The scope of this problem surprises some people.
-For example, during the four year period between 2005 and 2009 alone, some 2300 fires occurred as a result of air conditioner problems.
-This brief article offers five air conditioning safety tips.
+For example, between 2005 and 2009, 2300 fires occurred due to air conditioners.
+This blog offers five air conditioning safety tips.

 Common Causes of Air Conditioner Fires

-Unfortunately, many potential causes contribute to air conditioner fires.
-Frequently, this problem stems from water contacting a home's electrical outlets or wiring.
-Faulty air conditioner wiring and overloaded electrical circuits also cause a certain percentage of air conditioner fires every year.
-The units which develop problems often exhibit heavy use coupled with a lack of maintenance.
-Taking some precautions helps lessen these fire risks:
+Unfortunately, many things can cause air conditioner fires.
+This problem can come from water entering a home's electrical system.
+Faulty air conditioner wiring and overloaded electrical circuits also cause air conditioner fires.
+The units that have issues are often overused and lack maintenance.
+Take these safety measures to reduce your fire risks.

 Helpful Safety Tips

-During the installation of a portable window box air conditioner, secure the unit in a position which will allow rain to flow off the air conditioner onto the ground, and not indoors through the window.
-Additionally, make sure carpeting, drapes, and other potentially flammable materials don't obstruct or cover the power cord.
-An HVAC professional offers valuable assistance to homeowners installing both portable and permanent air conditioners
+While installing a window air conditioner, make sure it lets rain flow off the unit and onto the ground.
+You don't want that water coming inside your home.
+Additionally, make sure carpeting, drapes, and other flammable materials don't cover the cord.
+An HVAC professional can help homeowners install both portable and permanent air conditioners

-Changing the filter helps keep an air conditioner operating efficiently.
-It can reduce the chances of fire hazards.
+Changing the filter helps keep an air conditioner working.
+A dirty filter can sometimes spark and create a fire.
+Change your filter every one to three months to reduce the chances of a fire.

 3. Avoid Using Extension Cords With Your Air Conditioner

-Extension cords function well for many temporary purposes, but they are not designed to substitute on a permanent basis for the air conditioner's power cord.
-Homeowners may encounter an increased fire risk by operating the air conditioner with the assistance of an extension cord.
+Extension cords can work well for many projects.
+They are not meant to be a substitute for the air conditioner's power cord.
+Homeowners may have a greater fire risk when they use an extension cord on their air conditioner.

 4. Don't Overload Electrical Circuits

-Reportedly, overloaded electrical circuits pose an all-too-common cause of summer house fires involving air conditioners.
-Make sure a portable AC unit does not run continuously to the point of overheating.
-We recommend asking an electrician to double check home wiring to help ensure the circuits (and the circuit breaker) match the amperage load.
-A frequently tripped circuit breaker usually indicates wiring problem.
+Overloaded electrical circuits are a common cause of air conditioning fires.
+Make sure a portable AC unit does not run to the point of overheating.
+We recommend asking an electrician to double check home wiring.
+This helps to ensure the circuits and the circuit breaker match the amperage load.
+A tripped circuit breaker can be a sign of a wiring problem.

 5. Request an HVAC Maintenance Inspection

-Finally, obtain regular inspections of this equipment by a licensed HVAC professional.
-This precaution helps pinpoint air conditioner issues and resolve problems before components break or cause damage.
+Finally, get regular A/C inspections by a licensed HVAC professional.
+This helps find air conditioner issues and fix them before parts break or cause damage.

 We offer routine HVAC inspection, maintenance, and repair services.
-Contact us at (847) 469-1794 to request assistance or schedule
+Contact us at (847) 469-1794 to request help or schedule

 your appointment online.
 Enjoy refreshing, cool air conditioning this summer with our help!